ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - b - React - Forms.md

 Notes:

-- Lesson can take much longer than it seems (about 4h)
+- Forms can take much longer than it seems (!!).
 - Students find it very challenging/confusing (all the part when we need to change state in the parent component etc)

 -->

 ## Step 1: form with 1 field

+- In the component where we have the list of movies:
+  - Create a `<section>`

 - Add form with 1 field (eg. `title`).
   (IMPORTANT: in the same component were we have state)